PonoPlayer

-PonoPlayer is a portable music player created by Neil Young's company, PonoMusic, as the result of a successful Kickstarter campaign.
+PonoPlayer was a portable music player created by Neil Young's company, PonoMusic, as the result of a successful Kickstarter campaign.

 Development and release

 In September 2012, Neil Young appeared on the Late Show with David Letterman with a prototype PonoPlayer announcing his plans for the PonoMusic ecosystem.
 Early announcements named Meridian Audio as the development partner, but that changed in 2014 when Meridian was replaced by Ayre Acoustics.
 In April 2014, a successful crowdfunding campaign raised US$6.2M via preorders for the player using the Kickstarter platform.
 Kickstarter backers received devices starting in October 2014.
 The PonoMusic store opened pre-orders for PonoPlayer at the start of 2015, expecting them to ship within the month.